Very Bad Things

 Very Bad Things is rated R. Parents should be aware that it contains mature themes, violence.
 It is intended for mature audiences only.

-Analyzing the audience sentiment, IMDb rating of 6.3/10, and global collection metrics, Very Bad Things stands as a challenging project for the creators.
-It remains an essential piece of the 1998 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.3/10, and global performance metrics, Very Bad Things is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1998 cinematic calendar.

 Frequently Asked Questions